 Through various breathing and meditation techniques, the patient is taught how to respond to negative influences and events in life, instead of avoiding or suppressing them.

 A good source of peace and concentration while you are practicing this method is music and the various sounds of nature.
-You can always use mindfulness apps designed specifically for such mental states.
+You can always use mindfulness apps (link removed as no longer active, but you can search for mindfulness apps online) designed specifically for such mental states.

 2. Cognitive Behaviour Therapy (CBT)

 The very name of this therapy indicates that it is a therapy that involves two aspects: behavior and thinking (cognitive).
 It’s applied in patients with so-called “false beliefs”.
 This includes people who blame themselves for every bad thing that has happened.